All Episodes

 Just let it out.

-I understand you're allowed to have a different point of view.
+You're allowed to have a different point of view.

-Brian Kemp has been a great governor for uh for the state of Georgia economy-wise, he has brought all kinds of jobs to Georgia and our economy is booming and has helped us through the uh through COVID.
+Economy-wise, he has brought all kinds of jobs to Georgia, and our economy is booming and has helped us through the COVID.

-COVID has been bringing on that.
+COVID has been brilliant on that.

-Um, I I stood corrected.
+Listen, I stood corrected.

-I when when Kemp first opened up the state and uh even the member of the big deal over the tattoo parlors at that point in COVID, I'm like, really?
+When Kemp first opened up the state, and even the member of the big deal over the tattoo parlors at that point in COVID, I'm like, really, tattoo parlors seems a little far-fetched to me.

-The pro here's I'm looking at the political reality of it.
+I'm looking at the political reality of it.

 The political reality is, in my opinion, that the majority of the Trump base is not going to vote for Brian Kemp.

-And and this is where I think a lot of problems came in for 2016, and they're responsible for all of that, and then didn't want to take any responsibility for any of it.
+And this is where I think a lot of problems came in for 2016, and they're responsible for all of that.

 You know that I lived in Georgia.

-Um I thought that was the wrong decision as well.
+I thought that was the wrong decision as well.

 It's really simple math for me.

-I think Stacy Abrams lying to Rachel Mannow about accepting the the the 2018 uh election results is just total BS, and I think that'll be a campaign ad at some point, I would imagine.
+I think Stacey Abrams lying to Rachel Maddow about accepting the 2018 election results is just total BS.

-But I think David is the better candidate, the unifying candidate for the Republicans, and otherwise, if it's Kemp, I think it's gonna hurt Herschel Walker, and we really need that Senate seat as well.
+But I think David is the better candidate, the unifying candidate for the Republicans.

 We need the governorship and we need the Senate seat.

-But I just feel that and I love David Perdue.
+I totally agree with that, but I just feel that, and look, I love David Perdue.

-I think he was a great senator and I have nothing bad to say about him.
+I think he was a great senator, and I have nothing bad to say about him.

-Somebody wants that.
+Nobody wants that.

 I am telling you in my analysis that the Trump America First MAGA agenda supporting conservatives in Georgia are not enthusiastic at all.